NTPC Dadri: Coal based

 The coal for the power plant is sourced from Piparwar Mines, Jharkhand.
-Source of water for the power plant is Upper Ganga Canal.
+The source of water for the power plant is Upper Ganga Canal.

 Gas based

-The gas for the power plant is sourced from GAIL HBJ Pipeline, it also supports HSD as alternate fuel.
-Source of water for the power plant is Upper Ganga Canal.
+The gas for the power plant is sourced from GAIL HBJ Pipeline.
+It also supports HSD as alternate fuel.
+The source of water for the power plant is the Upper Ganga Canal.

-Grand Total capacity is 2654.78 MW.
+The total capacity is 2654.78 MW.